AtlasOfLivingAustralia/biocache-store/README.md

 We are currently running 2 development branches

-* master branch is using cassandra 3.9 and SOLR Cloud 6.
+* master branch is using cassandra 3.11 and SOLR Cloud 6 or 7.
 * legacy 1.9 which is using cassandra 1.x, with SOLR 4.

 ## Build notes